cweska/DiscordEventBot/README.md

    - If an event is deleted, the forum post is closed immediately
    - Otherwise, the forum post is closed 24 hours after the event ends (configurable)
    - Closed posts automatically move to the "Older Posts" section in Discord

+5. **Reminders**: If configured, the bot sends reminder messages to a specified channel at configured times before events start (e.g., 24 hours, 12 hours, 10 minutes before).
+Reminders include the event name, time until event, and current participants.

 ## Project Structure